aergoio/aergo-iot-microcontrollers/espressif-esp32/README.md

 Install the requirements above.

-Create a sub-folder named `nanopb` under the Arduino libraries folder.

-Copy there the files bellow:

-* pb.h
-* pb_common.h
-* pb_common.c
-* pb_encode.h
-* pb_encode.c
-* pb_decode.h
-* pb_decode.c

-You can find detailed instructions on coppying these files [here](https://techtutorialsx.com/2018/10/19/esp32-esp8266-arduino-protocol-buffers/)
+Copy the folders `aergo-esp32` and `nanopb` to the Arduino's `libraries` folder.

-Open the `aergo-espressif-esp32.ino` file, modify the WiFi credentials, compile and upload to an ESP32 device.
+Open some of the examples with the Arduino IDE, modify the WiFi credentials and upload it to an ESP32 device.

 ## Security